getsentry/sentry-javascript/docs/tips.rst

 jQuery AJAX Error Reporting
 ---------------------------

-For automatically AJAX errors from jQuery the following tip might come in helpful.
-However depending on the type of request you might have to do slightly different things.
+For automatically reporting AJAX errors from jQuery, the following tips might be helpful, however depending on the type of request you might have to do slightly different things.

 Same Origin
 -----------